yingstat/intePareto/README.md

 # intePareto
+The package will be maintained and updated here.
 **intePareto** is designed to prioritize genes with consistent changes in RNA-Seq and ChIP-Seq data of different histone modifications betweeen different conditions using Pareto optimization.

 The **intePareto** workflow starts with RNA-Seq and ChIP-Seq data for two different cell types or conditions.
 The ChIP-Seq data will in general comprise information on several histone modifications with activating or repressing function.
 The end product of intePareto is a list of genes prioritized according to congruence of changes of gene expression and histone modifications.